-In the above analyses, the parameters that could influence the stability of the levee were varied across a range of scenarios and analyzed, but in reality these parameters vary with time and location in a single scenario.
-For example, there are several levees located in different sections of Laonong River, and the corresponding river profiles in these locations are likely to be different.
-Further, the particle sizes (which are related to the scouring depth) and the water levels (which are related to the flood return periods and the WLD coefficient) could also vary from location to location along the river, so it is necessary to consider the effects of this variability.
+In the above analyses, the parameters that could influence the stability of the levee were varied and analyzed based on the failure mechanisms, but in reality these parameters could change with time and location.
+For example, there are several levees located in different sections of Laonong River, and the corresponding riverbed profiles in these locations are likely to be different.
+Therefore, the particle sizes (which are related to the scouring depth) and the water levels (which are related to the flood return periods and the WLD coefficient) could also vary from location to location along the river, so it is necessary to consider the effects of this variability.

-- 15 In this study, the levee's stability with respect to the above-mentioned failure mechanisms was analyzed in terms of wide ranges of the water levels on the protected and flood sides and of the scouring depth, in that the water levels of various flood return periods, and variation in the water level difference coefficient and scouring depth were used to determine the corresponding factor of safety for a given failure mechanism. - Monte Carlo simulation (MCS) was employed in this study to obtain the distributions of the factor of safety for the various failure mechanisms.
-MCS was performed by generating a number of random variables (mean particle sizes and friction angles in this study) that satisfy the required distribution (a log-normal distribution in the current study), from which the corresponding factors of safety could be obtained.
-In this study, MCS was - 25 performed 5000 times in order to capture the entire distribution of the corresponding safety factors.
-The distributions of the safety factor, mean value, SD, and reliability index could be evaluated for each failure mechanism from the analysis results and compared for various flood return periods and WLD coefficients.
-The reliability index was calculated by using the definition of the safety margin as M = FS - 1 and the following equation where β is the reliability index, E[FS] is the mean value of the corresponding factor of safety, and Var[FS] is its variance.
+In this study, the levee's stability with respect to the abovementioned failure mechanisms was analyzed with all possible parameters.
+These parameters include water levels on the protected and flood sides of the levee, the scouring depths, and the in situ friction angles.
+The water levels of various flood return periods, variation in the WLD coefficient, scouring depths, and in situ friction angles were used to determine the corresponding factor of safety (FS) for a given failure mechanism.
+A Monte Carlo simulation (MCS) was employed in this study to obtain the distributions of the safety factors for different failure mechanisms.
+MCS was performed by generating a number of random variables (mean particle sizes and friction angles in this study) that satisfy the required distribution (a log-normal distribution in the current study), from which the corresponding safety factors could be obtained under a given failure mechanism.
+In this study, MCS was performed 5000 times in order to capture the approximate distribution of the corresponding safety factors within a reasonable analysis time.
+A trial MCS of 20000 samples showed that the results were similar.
+The distributions of the safety factor, mean value, standard deviation, and reliability index could be evaluated for each failure mechanism from the analysis results and compared for various flood return periods and WLD coefficients.
+The reliability index was calculated by using the definition of the safety margin as M = FS - 1 and the equation where β is the reliability index, E[FS] is the mean value of the corresponding factor of safety, and Var[FS] is its variance.
 Note that Eq.
-(3) is valid for a normally-distributed factory of safety.
+(3) is valid for a normally distributed factory of safety.

-$$\beta = \frac{E[FS] - 1}{\sqrt{Var[FS]}},$$
+$$\beta = \frac{E[FS] - 1}{\sqrt{Var[FS]}},\tag{3}$$

-5.2 Reliability analysis results for Chiuliao 1st Levee - constant friction angle
+5.2 Reliability analysis results for Chiuliao First Levee - constant friction angle

-10 For the results discussed in this section, the friction angle was chosen as 40°, without consideration of its variability.
-The major purpose was to explore the sensitivity of the various failure mechanisms to variations in the other parameters.
+For the results discussed in this section, the friction angle was chosen as 40°, without consideration of its variability.
+The major purpose was to explore the sensitivity of different failure mechanisms to variations in flood water levels and scouring depths.